carlbalslev/arbitrage-free/README.md

 ### General comments ...

-Available in Octave and JavaScript
+Available in Octave and F# (also compiled to javascript)